robusta-dev/robusta/docs/configuration/sinks/RobustaUI.rst

 Robusta UI
 #################

-Robusta can send Kubernetes issues and events in your cluster to the Robusta UI.
+Robusta can send Kubernetes issues and events in your Kubernetes cluster to the Robusta UI.

 Example Output: